cs-uob/COMS20012/docs/labs/lab6.md

 4. In this example, the buffer overflow happens when you supply a long input argument which is passed directly to `foo()`.
 As you can see in the buffer size, if the input length is greater than buf (20), it will start overflowing the adjacent memory including the saved return address.
 You need to find how long the input string should be to precisely overwrite the 8 byte long saved return address.
 Then you need to find from which offset in the input, you start overflowing the return address.

-For example, if you use a long string such as AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA as the input, you need to find from which letter, you start overflow return address.
+**Example** For example, if you use a long string such as AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA as the input, you need to find from which letter, you start overflow return address.
 You need to find at which size you start to overflow the buffer.
 The you need to replace the extra part with the address of the admin() entry point.

 Let us now do this step by step: